La santé du microbiote et les prébiotiques/probiotiques

 What are probiotics?

-The microbiota is influenced by several factors, including diet, taking certain medications, the environment, etc. Consuming prebiotics and probiotics can benefit the gut microbiota.
-However, more studies are still needed to understand their health effects.
+The microbiota is influenced by several factors, including diet, the use of certain medications, the environment, etc. The consumption of prebiotics and probiotics can be beneficial for the gut microbiota.
+However, more studies are still needed to understand their effects on health.

 References